rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 - ``-h``: HiCtool scripts path with the trailing slash at the end ``/``.
 - ``-i``: the observed global contact matrix in tab delimited format.
-- ``-b``: The bin size (resolution) for the analysis.
+- ``-b``: the bin size (resolution) for the analysis.
 - ``-q``: maximum number of iterations performed in the algorithm.
 - ``-m``: the memory size in Megabytes (MB).
 The bigger memory you allocate for the normalization process, the faster it is.
 Even 100 Mb is fine for 1 Mb resolution map, suggested at least 16000 Mb (16 GB) for 40 kb resolution.
-- ``-s``: Species name.
+- ``-s``: species name.
 - ``-u`` (optional): the row sum after normalization.
 The iterative correction algorithm can allow users to specify the row sum after the normalization, because this method is a matrix scaling approach that normalizes the matrix to be a doubly stochastic matrix (rows and columns sums equal to 1).
 Then we can multiple each element of this normalized matrix by the given value of this parameter, say 10.0 or 100.0 or whatever you choose.
 In such a way, the row sums of normalized matrix becomes this number (10.0 or 100.0 or whatever you choose).
 As **default**, we use a row sum value calculated as "the average number of contacts of the observed matrix multiplied by the number of rows" to make the normalized data counts "comparable" with the observed ones.
-If you wish to use a custom value (for example in order to compare several samples), use this parameter.
+If you wish to use a custom value (for example in order to compare several samples), simply declare this parameter.

 **The following output files are generated inside a folder ``normalized_1000000`` (the folder name changes based on the resolution of the analysis):**

 - ``HiCtool_normalized_global_1000000.txt``, the normalized global matrix saved in tab separated format.
 - ``chri_chrj_1000000.txt``, all the single normalized contact matrices in tab separated format.

-Another **folder ``output_ic_mes``** with 2 files inside is also generated, deriving from the ic_mes algorithm:
+Another folder ``output_ic_mes`` with 2 files inside is also generated, deriving from the ic_mes algorithm:

 - ``output.log``: a log file
 - ``output.bias``: a bias file used by the software to normalize the data

 ## 4. Visualizing the data

 To plot the contact maps we use the function ``plot_map`` of [HiCtool_global_map_analysis.py](/scripts/HiCtool_global_map_analysis.py).

+Note that at higher resolution, loading and plotting a global contact matrix will most likely produce an error given to memory limitation.
+Therefore, for high resolution matrices (what high resolution means it depends on your machine specifications), you may only be able to visualize single contact matrices.

 ### 4.1.
 Visualizing the global contact data